Enter your keyword

 Our vision is to ensure the arts are used within the criminal justice system as a springboard for positive change.
 We provide a network to promote, develop and support high quality arts practice in criminal justice settings, influencing and informing government, commissioners and the public.

-We currently have over 900 individuals and organisations in our network delivering creative opportunities to people in prison, on probation and in the community, with impressive, internationally recognised results.
+We represent a large network of individuals and organisations that deliver creative interventions to support people in prison, on probation and in the community, with impressive results.
 We provide a collective voice at policy level and develop evidence to make the case for arts in prison, probation and community settings, raising the profile and quality of the arts in criminal justice settings.

 We do this by